Kyrock, Kentucky: Kentucky Rock Asphalt Company

-The company stayed open for a total of forty years with its heavy promotions and advertising in many newspapers and trade publications, becoming the state's most successful asphalt mine during that period.
+The company stayed open for a total of 40 years, primarily due to its heavy promotions and advertising in many newspapers and trade publications, not only becoming the state's most successful asphalt mine during that period, but also the world's largest producer of natural rock asphalt.
 Higher costs to pave with asphalt resulted in the end of the company with the advent of petroleum-based asphalt, which was a lower-cost method of paving.
-The Kentucky Rock Asphalt Company was shut down in 1957.
-The town itself was unincorporated at some point before 1959.
+As a result of stiffened competition with other asphalt companies and higher shipping costs, Kentucky Rock Asphalt Company was shut down in 1957.

+The town itself was unincorporated at some point in 1966.
 Aside from the original water tower, the only remnants of the town in the present day is a concrete foundation for a swinging footbridge over Pigeon Creek.

+The town itself consisted of about 150 residences, and the company also constructed an elementary and high school building, a Methodist church, two hotels, a commissary, and a small baseball stadium.
+In addition, the town was divided into three sections, Kyrock was the main section, while Ridgedale and Woodside were the names of the other two segments.

 Post office

 Kyrock's post office operated from 1920 to 1955.

 Education

 Kyrock High School, which was established sometime in the 1920s, was at one point the largest school in the county.
 Kyrock High School joined the county's other rural high schools to merge with Brownsville High School in 1959 to form the Edmonson County High School in Brownsville.
-Kyrock Elementary School is the sole educational institution in the area, housing elementary students from all of the northern half of the county since the 1959-60 school year.
-The school housed grades 1-8 until 1981, when the Edmonson County Middle School opened.
-Kyrock continued to house kindergarten through fifth grade, but then dropping fifth grade in 2004 with the opening of the Edmonson County Fifth/Sixth Grade Center.
-This was done in order to reinstate preschool classes in the county's two elementary schools.
+Since the fall semester of 1959, Kyrock School is the sole educational institution in the area, housing elementary students from the north-central areas of the county; it became the sole elementary institution for all of northern Edmonson County in 1979 following the closure of Sunfish Elementary, as well as the closure of Lincoln Elementary in northeastern Edmonson County earlier that decade.
+Kyrock Junior High School housed grades 1-8 until 1981, when Kyrock Junior High was shut down, and consolidated with Chalybeate Junior High School to form the Edmonson County Middle School in Brownsville.
+Since August 1981, the building that housed the junior high school began housing the then-newly established Kyrock Elementary, which continued to house kindergarten through fifth grade, but then dropping fifth grade in 2004 with the opening of the Edmonson County Fifth/Sixth Grade Center in Brownsville.
+This was done in order to reinstate preschool classes in the county's two present-day elementary schools.
+In 2027, the school will be relocated to a new facility, which will house students in kindergarten through sixth grade; the new facility will be located across from the current facility, which will be preserved.